Honda expands recall for Takata air bags by over 100,000 vehicles

-BRIEF-Nordson says co, Viking Merger, Vention and VMHI amend agreement and plan of merger - SEC filing

-* On March 30, Nordson, Viking Merger Corp, Vention and VMHI entered into first amendment to agreement and plan of merger - SEC filing

-DETROIT, March 19 Honda Motor Co said on Thursday it will add more than 100,000 vehicles to a U.S. recall related to potentially defective air bags made by Takata Corp that can deploy with too much force and spray occupants with metal shards.
+DETROIT Honda Motor Co (7267.T) said on Thursday it will add more than 100,000 vehicles to a U.S. recall related to potentially defective air bags made by Takata Corp that can deploy with too much force and spray occupants with metal shards.

 The Japanese automaker said this expansion of a December 2014 recall affects 104,871 Honda vehicles in the United States, including 88,549 Pilot SUVs from the 2008 model year, 10,868 2004 Civic cars and 5,454 2001 Accord sedans.
 While some 2001 Accord and 2004 Civic cars were previously recalled, no 2008 Pilots had been up to now.